micmro/Vagrant-play/README.md

 \q
 ```
 With the actual configuration in application.conf and installed PostgreSQL, you might be able to run the application using PostgreSQL 9.4.5.

+---
+Run Play App
+===
+Inside source-code folder run
+> activator run

+This commmand will start the web server and the application could be acess via browser through :

+> localhost:9000